Leavenworth, Washington: Arts and culture

-Leavenworth is home to the Leavenworth Nutcracker Museum, which opened in 1995 and contains more than 5,000 nutcrackers dating from prehistoric to modern.
-Leavenworth hosts an annual Oktoberfest celebration.
+Leavenworth is home to the Leavenworth Nutcracker Museum, which opened in 1995 and contains more than 7,000 nutcrackers dating from the 16th and 17th centuries to modern examples.
+The city hosts an annual Christmas tree lighting celebration in December that draws thousands of visitors and causes congestion on local highways.
+By 2001, Leavenworth had 19 annual weekend festivals and events, including a Maifest and Autumn Leaf Festival.